Skip to main content

 • CPU architecture, system cores, CPU frequency, RAM, and disk space

-• Whether Netdata is running inside of a container, and if so, the OS and hardware details about the container's host
+• Whether Netdata is running inside a container, and if so, the OS and hardware details about the container's host

 • Whether Netdata is running inside K8s node